 Residual Value

-This is how much the equipment will be worth at the end of the lease term.
+This represents how much the equipment will be worth at the end of the lease term.
 This figure can be determined by the specific type of equipment, information provided by the manufacturer, or guidelines set forth by the leasing company.
 Equipment with a long expected lifespan will generally have a higher residual value.

 Monthly Lease Payments